ccollicutt/tanzu-build-service-sample-apps/README.md

 ## The Value of Tanzu Build Service

 There is a lot of value in the Tanzu Build Service, but the easiest one to understand is that we don't have any Dockerfiles.
+Using [buildpacks](https://buildpacks.io) and [paketo](https://paketo.io) we can create container images without having to write Dockerfiles.
+Buildpacks/paketo are intelligent, and can analyze the source code they are given and build the right container image, including dependencies, for almost any language.
+Imagine that, building container images without having to write Dockerfiles!

 ```bash
 $ (find . -name "Dockerfile" | grep ".") || echo "No dockerfiles???? whaaa???"